 – Less mess – A leak in a waterbed could be damaging to a room.
 At worst, a leak in an airbed means loss of support.

-Comfortaire’s product lineup has changed over more than three decades, but the selection of airbeds is still the same in 2017 as after their last major revision in 2014, except for dropping the N17.
-The current collection consists of four series and nine models:
+Comfortaire’s product lineup has changed over more than three decades, but the selection of airbeds was still the same in 2017 as after their last major revision in 2014, except for dropping the N17.
+The 2017 collection consisted of four series and nine models:

 The Genesis Series uses what Comfortaire calls their Original Air Technology.
 All three models use the 6” high air chambers made of 24-ga. latex/cotton.
 This is rubber reinforced with cotton fibers.
 This series is represented in the Specialty Comfort Series.